CONTEMPORARY POETRY SERIES

 ● Number all manuscript pages.

-● If applicable, an Acknowledgments page listing previous and forthcoming journal publications for poems may be included in the manuscript.
+● If applicable, an acknowledgements page listing previous and forthcoming journal publications for poems may be included in the manuscript.

 ● Include a self-addressed stamped postcard.
 We will send this to you acknowledging receipt of your manuscript.